In Bloom: Early history

-The song was first performed live on April 1, 1990 at the Cabaret Metro in Chicago.
+The song was first performed live on April 1, 1990, at the Cabaret Metro in Chicago.
 The following day, the band began work on recording a new release for their then-label Sub Pop, at Smart Studios in Madison, Wisconsin with producer Butch Vig.
-Among the eight songs recorded during the five-day session was "In Bloom," which originally featured a bridge that Vig removed by physically cutting it out of the 16-track master tape with a razor blade, and throwing in the garbage.
+Among the eight songs recorded during the five-day session was "In Bloom", which originally featured a bridge that Vig removed by physically cutting it out of the 16-track master tape with a razor blade, and throwing it in the garbage.
 The original plan of releasing the songs recorded during this session on a single release were abandoned later in the year, after the exit of drummer Chad Channing.
 The band instead used the material as a demo tape, which circulated amongst the music industry and generated interest in the group among major record labels.
 However, a few songs from the session still appeared on various official releases in 1990 and 1991.
 "In Bloom" was released as a music video only, on the Sub Pop Video Network Volume 1 VHS compilation in 1991.

-Nevermind
+Nevermind version

-The song was re-recorded by Vig at Sound City Studios in Van Nuys, California in May 1991, during the sessions for the band's second album and major label debut, Nevermind.
+"In Bloom" was re-recorded by Vig at Sound City Studios in Van Nuys, California in May 1991, during the sessions for the band's second album and major label debut, Nevermind.
 It was one of the first songs worked on during the sessions, due to Vig's familiarity with it from his previous session with the band.
 Like the other songs recorded at Smart Studios, the arrangement for "In Bloom" was left mostly unchanged, with the band's new drummer Dave Grohl staying close to what Channing had played.

 According to Vig, Cobain's impatience with recording multiple vocal takes made it difficult to acquire a master vocal take.
 In the 2005 documentary Classic Albums: Nirvana – Nevermind, Vig revealed the methods he used to get Cobain to record multiple takes, which included tricking him into believing that certain parts were not properly recorded and needed to be done again, and reminding him that the Beatles' John Lennon double-tracked his vocals in the studio.
 The varying intensity of Cobain's vocals from one take to the next, and from the verses to the choruses, also presented a problem for Vig, who had to adjust the input levels "on the fly" while recording Cobain.
 Ultimately, Vig was able to edit several takes together into a single master, due to the consistency of Cobain's vocal phrasing.

 Vig also decided to have Grohl sing high harmonies, double-tracking them as he did with Cobain's.
 Grohl initially had difficulty hitting the proper notes, but ultimately was able to sing what Vig wanted.
 The original studio version of "In Bloom" featured no harmonies, possibly due to time constraints.

-Post-Nevermind

-"In Bloom" was performed for the final time live on March 1, 1994 at Terminal Einz in Munich, Germany, Nirvana's last show.